GordonBGood/elmplus-docs/RFC-FirExt.md

 ### **Add all of the Bit Size/Signed and Unsigned Integer Options**

 This will include `Int8`, `Int16`, `Int32`, `Int64`, `UInt8`, `UInt16`, `UInt32`, and `UInt64`, with the current `Int` equal to `Int32` and a new `UInt` equal to `UInt32`.
-All of these will have a context or "type class"/`capability` of `Countable` with a set of standard operators and functions that can be called on any of them when all arguments and results are the same type.
+All of these will have a context or "type class"/`Ability` of `Countable` with a set of standard operators and functions that can be called on any of them when all arguments and results are the same type.

 ### **Add `Float32` to the Float Types**

 This will include `Float32` and `Float64` with the current `Float` equal to `Float64`.
-All of these will have a context or "type class"/`capability` of `Uncountable` with a set of standard operators and functions that can be called on any of them when all arguments and results are the same type.
+All of these will have a context or "type class"/`Ability` of `Uncountable` with a set of standard operators and functions that can be called on any of them when all arguments and results are the same type.

 ### **Add `BigInt` Type for Multi-Precision Integers**

-This type will also automatically subscribe to the `Countable` `capability`.
+This type will also automatically subscribe to the `Countable` `Ability`.

 ### **Make Contexts as in `comparable`/`appendable` More Consistent**